MicrosoftDocs/azure-docs/articles/firewall/tutorial-firewall-rules-portal.md

    Allows you to configure rules containing source address, protocol, destination port, and destination address.
 For example, you could create a rule to allow traffic to port 53 (DNS) to the IP address of your DNS server from your subnet.

-After you configure the rules, you route your network traffic from your subnet to the firewall (as a default gateway) where the network traffic is then subjected to the configured firewall rules.
+Network traffic is subjected to the configured firewall rules when you route your network traffic to the firewall as the subnet default gateway.

 In this tutorial, you learn how to: